 - Web server logs: Inspecting web server logs using server pentest tools such as Webalizer, AWstats

 Before engaging a security partner to conduct a web server pentest, get your IT team to perform a thorough internal security review.
-A useful Pentest reportuseful Pentest report can highlight your team’s security blind spots and benchmark the team’s security maturity to industry standards.
+This helps to more accurately scope the effort required in your penetration test, saving time for both your partner and you.
+A useful Pentest reportuseful Pentest report can highlight your team’s security blind spots and benchmark the team’s security maturity to industry standardsbenchmark the team’s security maturity to industry standards.

 Just as cybersecurity is an ongoing process, a pentest isn’t a one-and-done activity.
-By the time you get to the second and third pentest reports, you’ll get to see many reassuring improvements in your organization’s security posture, all of which solidify your business’ image.
+By the time you get to the second and third pentest reports, you’ll get to see many reassuring improvements in your organization’s security posture, all of which solidify your business’ imageall of which solidify your business’ image.